-Employee scholarship provides Goetz with the motivation needed to further her education
+Employee scholarship provides Goetz

 When Director of Nursing Stephanie Goetz earned her associate degree in nursing (ADN), it was never intended to be the end of her educational path.
 However, somewhere between juggling the responsibilities of a career and a young family, her professional goals got put on hold.
 Now, thanks to a scholarship from PMMA’s Employee Education Assistance Fund, she’s finally getting back on track.